Docs MediaHub Version 1.x Import Page Images

 • If the image is new (or confidence is too low): the image is copied into the Hub as a new asset.

-During import, metadata is carried over:
+During import, some built-in metadata is carried over:

 • The original image's description becomes the asset's alt text